opentok/opentok-react-native/README.md

 | properties | Object | No | Properties passed into the native subscriber instance
 | eventHandlers | Object&lt;Function&gt; | No | Event handlers passed into the native subscriber instance

 The `OTSubscriber` component will subscribe to a specified stream from a specified session upon mounting.
+The `OTSubscriber` component will stop subscribing and unsubscribing when it's unmounting.

 ## Contributing